We at SkyRidge appreciate our patrons, members, and volunteers.

 "I had a lot of fun paying your course.
 I've been a golf pro for 50 years and I didn't know what to expect.
 But it's in real good shape and I'd play it again." ~ Bill Tindall 8/28/18

 For the most part, life at SkyRidge Golf Course is quiet and serene.
-People come and enjoy good food, easy-going service, or a fun round of golf.
+People come and enjoy good food, easy-going service, and/or a fun round of golf.
 However... once in a while something exciting or unusual happens and news of the event will pass through our little village like wild fire.
-Below are just some of the stories that we at SkyRidge Golf Course still reminsce about over a beer and burger.
+Below are just some of the stories that we at SkyRidge Golf Course still reminsce about over a burger and beers.

-This is a story written by one of our patrons about one of our volunteers.
+This is a story written by one of our patrons, Bob Madsen about one of our ProShop volunteers, Pete Young.

 A SkyRidge Classic

 AN ACE...
 OR NOT?
 WRONG HOLE, PETER!